osiewicz/Statula/README.md

   * Allow user to specify format in which data should be printed

-  * Allow saving results to text file
+  * Allow saving results to text file//Done

 *I think help panel should work even if Statula is unable to load strings from file, however I am not quite sure how can I avoid hard-coding it into the program itself.